sopra-fs22-group-16/sopra-fs22-group-16-client/README.md

 ## High-level components (** WILL REDO**)

-The main components of the front end are the views, as these are the components the users directly interacts with.
+The main components of the front end are the views, as these are the components the users directly interact with.
 The most important are the `Game`, `Map` and `Lobby` components.

 ### Registered Users
 infos about registerd user components